SamuelBrand1/KenyaCoV/README.md

 This version of the KenyaCoV model is now depreciated.
 The goal of this modelling exercise was to forecast the potential size of the SARS-CoV-2 epidemic in Kenya before wide-spread transmission and under a wide range of scenarios.
 Since, the pandemic has arrived in Kenya we have gone forwards with modelling which has been calibrated to Kenyan data.

-* J. Ojal et al., Revealing the extent of the first wave of the COVID-19 pandemic in Kenya based on serological and PCR-test data.
+* KenyaSerology.
+J. Ojal et al., Revealing the extent of the first wave of the COVID-19 pandemic in Kenya based on serological and PCR-test data.
 Wellcome Open Res.
 6, 127 (2021) (https://wellcomeopenresearch.org/articles/6-127).
 With Github repository here: https://github.com/ojal/KenyaSerology.
-* S. P. C. Brand et al., COVID-19 transmission dynamics underlying epidemic waves in Kenya.
+* KenyaCoVSD.
+S. P. C. Brand et al., COVID-19 transmission dynamics underlying epidemic waves in Kenya.
 Science, eabk0414 (2021) (https://www.science.org/doi/epdf/10.1126/science.abk0414).
 With Github repository here: https://github.com/SamuelBrand1/kenya-covid-three-waves .

 **Additionally, we have the following projects ongoing:**